 You are holding an offer, but are considering studying at UAL instead

-Adjustment provides an opportunity for students who pass their exams with better results than expected, to reconsider where and what to study, while still holding their confirmed place.
-Adjustment is available from A level results day (15 August 2019), until 31 August.
-UAL considers applicants in Adjustment for any of our courses that are in Clearing.
+Adjustment provides an opportunity for students who pass their exams with higher grades than the conditional offer they had firmly accepted to reconsider where and what to study, while still holding their confirmed place.
+Adjustment is available from A level results day (13 August 2020), until 31 August.
+UAL considers applicants through Adjustment for any of our courses that are in Clearing.

 If you're applying through Clearing and Adjustment